 “Everyone thinks this president is a moron.
 You don’t have to feel inferior.”

 These pep talks work because, if they’re believable, they instantly raise the self-esteem of the person.
-Pep talks allow them to make eye contact with those they might fear or feel inferior to, by bringing them on an equal or even a superior level.
+Pep talks allow them to make eye contact with those they might fear or feel inferior to, by bringing them to an equal or even a superior level.

 - Wirth, J. H., Sacco, D. F., Hugenberg, K., & Williams, K. D. (2010).
 Eye gaze as relational evaluation: Averted eye gaze leads to feelings of ostracism and relational devaluation.
 Personality and Social Psychology Bulletin, 36(7), 869-882.